 Head to Woodside for some of the region’s most iconic food and wine experiences.
 Fill an esky with treats at Melba’s Chocolates & Confectionery and Woodside Cheese Wrights before enjoying wine and food and stocking your cellar at Artwine, Petaluma and Barristers Block who suffered significant vineyard damage but saved their fabulous cellar door, lawns, lush garden and accommodation (Vigneron Villa).
 Please note that popular Woodside winery Bird in Hand is currently closed for an exciting redevelopment project.
 Simon Tolley lost the majority of his vineyard but the luxurious accommodation Simon Tolley Lodge was saved and would make a superb base for exploring.
 Adelaide Hills Escape is another great accommodation option close to the wineries while Shetland Cottage & Studio is close to the attractions in the main street.
 Satisfy your appetite at one of Woodside’s pubs (The Bedford Hotel and Woodside Hotel) or bakeries (Lobethal Bakery and Lovells Bakery).
 There are plenty of cafes to choose from - try Woodside Providore, Avalon of Woodside or Chase Chocolate Notes.
 Allow time to browse the shops including some brilliant vintage, retro and antique shops.
 Please call in to Adaminca Alpacas 'Farm to Fashion' shop as all sales of their yarn and handmade garments will go towards building their Alpaca farm that was razed in the fires.
 The Woodside Market is held on the third Saturday morning of the month featuring a wide variety of goods, including fresh, locally grown produce, home baked cakes, bread and pastries, arts and crafts, plants, second hand items, books and more.

 In Lenswood, Anderson Hill was hard hit but their cellar door and restaurant (famed for wood oven pizza) is as enticing as ever despite their expansive views being a bit ‘charred around the edges’.
 Don’t forget Mt Lofty Ranges Vineyard and Pike & Joyce for some of the most spectacular settings in the Hills and excellent food and wine.
 Vinteloper’s vineyard in this area was lost but the good news is you can support their re-establishment by purchasing their wine online or stocking up at drinks collective and restaurant Lot 100 in Hay Valley (between Woodside and Nairne).
 Tilbrook Estate winery, vineyard and cellar door between Lobethal and Lenswood lost their winery, almost all their stock and much of their vineyard but their quirky 'cellar door in a shipping container' and framework for a new eco cellar door survived the fire.
 Their inspiring net zero carbon cellar door project is making great progress - stay tuned to their Facebook page for details and weekend opening times.
-If you'd like to stay in this area try rustic 1890's cottage Ode to the Orchard with its gorgeous outdoor bath with a view or modern home for up to 12 Fox Holes.
+If you'd like to stay in this area try rustic 1890's cottage Ode to the Orchard with its gorgeous outdoor bath with a view.

 Sadly parts of Mount Crawford Forest sustained damage from the fires so please note that the Cudlee Creek / Fox Creek mountain bike trails are closed until further notice.